zoho/cc-nodejs-sdk/README.md

     - Run the command below:

     ```sh
-    npm install @cc/cc-nodejs-sdk
+    npm install cc-nodejs-sdk
     ```
-- The NodeJS SDK will be installed and a package named **@cc/cc-nodejs-sdk** will be created in the local machine.
+- The NodeJS SDK will be installed and a package named **-sdk** will be created in the local machine.

 - Another method to install the SDK
     - Add dependencies to the package.json of the node server with the latest version (recommended)